novalu/actions-on-google-typescript-template/README.md

 # Ready to use Actions on Google template

-Do you want to add more dynamic responses to your intents?
+Do you want to add dynamic responses to your intents?
 Feel free to use this template, which use Actions on Google Node.js library, TypeScript, Firebase Functions.
-Optionally you can use Firebase Database or Slack webhooks.
 This template is for both beginners and experienced users of conversational apps using Actions on Google.

 ## Used technologies and services